 A natural pigment synthesized by plants and microorganisms, lycopene is used primarily as an antioxidant and also to prevent and treat cancer, heart disease, and macular degeneration.
 Lycopene is classified as a non-provitamin A carotenoid, other examples being lutein and zeaxanthin.
 Alpha-carotene, beta-carotene, and beta-cryptoxanthin are classified as provitamin A carotenoids because they can be converted into retinol.

-Lycopene was also shown to enhance antitumor efficacy of docetaxel against prostate cancer in animal models (22).
-And epidemiologic studies suggest an inverse relationship between lycopene consumption and risk of cancer (3), particularly lung (4), stomach (5), prostate (6), estrogen receptor (ER) and progesterone receptor (PR)-positive breast cancer (7).
+In animal models, lycopene enhanced antitumor efficacy of docetaxel against prostate cancer (22).
+Epidemiologic studies suggest an inverse relationship between lycopene consumption and risk of cancer (3), particularly lung (4), stomach (5), prostate (6), and hormone-positive breast cancers (7).
 A consistent association between lycopene consumption and endometrial cancer risk has yet to be reported (8) (9).

-Quality control is a concern as shown by an analysis of six commercially available brands which revealed that lycopene content varied from the labeled dosage by as much as 43% (14).
+Quality control of lycopene supplements is also a concern.
+An analysis of six commercially available brands revealed that lycopene content varied from the labeled dosage by as much as 43% (14).

 Lycopene is a natural pigment synthesized by plants and microorganisms.
 Referred to as a nonprovitamin A carotenoid, it is not known to have any vitamin A activity.
 Biological actions include antioxidant activity via singlet oxygen quenching and peroxyl radical scavenging, induction of cell to cell communication, and growth control, although this appears to occur with less efficiency than with beta-carotene (15).
-Preventive consumption of lycopene was shown to attenuate the effects of acetaminophen-induced liver injury in a murine model (29).
+Preventive consumption of lycopene attenuated effects of acetaminophen-induced liver injury in a murine model (29).

-Proposed mechanisms of cancer preventive effects include inhibition of cancer growth, induction of differentiation by modulation of cell cycle regulatory proteins, alterations in insulin-like growth factor-1 (16) or vascular endothelial growth factor (17) levels, prevention of oxidative DNA damage, and possible enhancement of carcinogen metabolizing enzymes (18).
-The anti-metastatic action of lycopene was reported, in human liver adenocarcinoma cell model, to be via down-regulation of NADPH oxidase 4 (NOX4), which produces reactive oxygen species (30).
+Proposed mechanisms of cancer-preventive effects include inhibition of cancer growth, induction of differentiation by modulation of cell cycle regulatory proteins, alterations in insulin-like growth factor-1 (16) or vascular endothelial growth factor (17) levels, prevention of oxidative DNA damage, and possible enhancement of carcinogen metabolizing enzymes (18).
+In human liver adenocarcinoma cells, antimetastatic activity was attributed to downregulation of NADPH oxidase 4 (NOX4), which produces reactive oxygen species (30).

-Other possible actions for all carotenoids include immune enhancement, inhibition of mutagenesis and transformation, and inhibition of premalignant lesions.
-Carotenoids have also been associated with decreased risk of macular degeneration and cataracts, decreased risk for some types of cancers, and decreased risk of some cardiovascular events (19).
+Other possible mechanisms for all carotenoids include immune enhancement as well as inhibition of mutagenesis and transformation, and premalignant lesions.
+Carotenoids are also associated with decreased risk for macular degeneration and cataracts, and some types of cancers and cardiovascular events (19).